sematext/docs/docs/integration/infra.md

 In both cases, installing the agent will start gathering all infrastructure data right away.
 Additionally, it will enable [Monitoring](../monitoring/autodiscovery) and [Logs Autodiscovery](../logs/discovery/intro/) features which make it possible to automatically start monitoring any of supported [Sematext integrations](./index) or to ship logs produced by any process or container.

+### eBPF Support

+To gain deep **insight into the Linux kernel**, Sematext Agent relies on **eBPF** to implant **instrumentation points**, which means to **attach eBPF programs to kprobes** on kernel functions.
+This ensures a very efficient and powerful system exploration approach with better network tracing and negligible overhead.

 ## Enabling Infra Monitoring